oracle/node-oracledb/test/README.md

 - 21 - 50  are reserved for data type supporting tests
 - 51 onwards are for other tests

+In order to include your tests in the suite, add each new test file name to test/opts/mocha.opts.
+Please also add a description of each individual test to test/list.txt.

 ## 4. Test Index

 See [`test/list.txt`](https://github.com/oracle/node-oracledb/blob/master/test/list.txt)